|

 providers (for example, separate

-providers for anticipatory-grief counseling and
+providers for palliative care and post-death care).

 continuum may be especially significant, if